HSUPipeline/Overview/README.md

 ## Overview

-HSUPipeline including templates, code, and resources for working with single-unit data collected from human subjects.
+HSNPipeline including templates, code, and resources for working with single-unit data collected from human subjects.

 Human single unit data is typically collected with across multiple sites,